timeplus-io/docs/docs/js-udf.md

 * The custom JavaScript code is running in a sandbox with V8 engine.
 It won't impact other workspaces.

-* Compound data structure such as `array` or `map` are not supported in JS UDF.
+* Compound data structures such as `array` or `map` are not supported in JS UDF.
 JavaScript data types are more generic and here is the mapping for JavaScript data type and data type in Timeplus:

   | Timeplus Data Types             | JavaScript Data Types   |
   | ------------------------------- | ----------------------- |